transcend-io/terragrunt-atlantis-config/README.md

 For 99% of cases, this tool can sniff out all dependencies in a module.
 However, you may have times when you want to add in additional dependencies such as:

+- You use Terragrunt's `read_terragrunt_config` function in your locals, and want to depend on the read file
+- Your Terragrunt module should be run anytime some non-terragrunt file is updated, such as a Dockerfile or Packer template
 - You want to run _all_ modules any time your product has a major version bump
-- You use Terragrunt's `read_terragrunt_config` function in your locals, and want to depend on the read file
 - You believe a module should be reapplied any time some other file or directory is updated

 In these cases, you can customize the `locals` block in that Terragrunt module to have a field named `extra_atlantis_dependencies` with a list